eMediaLab/GitTips/ReadMe.md

 **Note:** "git init" without a folder name will initialize whatever directory you are currently pointing to in Terminal, with version control.
 Careful with this!
 If the directory you are pointing to already has version control enabled, the "git init" command will overwrite any previous tracking history!

+After initializing/creating your local repository, you will want to push it to GitHub.
+Here are the steps.

+1. First, use GitHub to create an empty repo †
+2. Use Terminal to add some files to your new repo (if needed)
+3. Make your first commit and push the repo online

 ```
 git add README.md
 git commit -m "first commit"